raj-bhai/raj-bhai/README.md

 ## 🌟 Featured Projects

+- **[Online Mock Test Application](https://github.com/raj-bhai/mock-test):** A comprehensive platform for creating and taking mock tests, built with Next.js for the front-end and Node.js for the back-end.
+Features include real-time test-taking, automatic grading, and detailed result analysis.
+Fully responsive and optimized for all devices.

 - **[Grogrip Media Website](https://github.com/raj-bhai/grogrip):** An e-commerce website for purchasing YouTube automation products and packages, built with Next.js.
 Features a sleek, user-friendly interface and optimized performance for an exceptional shopping experience.

 - **[Criativcity](https://github.com/raj-bhai/criativicity):** Video Editing Course Website : A responsive web app built with React where users can purchase, watch video editing courses, and receive a certificate upon completion.
 Features a modern, user-friendly interface optimized for all devices.

 ## 📈 GitHub Stats